Imama-Kainat/First-Step-towards-Open-Source/readme.md

 ---

-# Welcome to [Repository Name]! 🎉

-## 🚀 Get Started with Your First Contribution

-Thank you for stopping by!
-This repository is designed to help you learn how to contribute to open-source projects.
-Whether you’re a beginner or have some experience, here’s your chance to make your first contribution.

----

-## 📚 What’s Inside?

-- Step-by-step instructions for your first contribution
-- A friendly community for support
-- Simple tasks to get started (no experience required!)

----

-## 🛠️Do your First Open Source Contribution
+## 🛠️Do your First Open Source Contribution  🎉

 1. **Fork this  Repository**
    - Click the "Fork" button at the top-right corner of this page.